vivekteega/flowallet-testnet/README.md

 ###### Minimal Example:
 	floCloudAPI.sendGeneralData("Hello World", "type1")
-Sends "Hello World" message to the cloud with type1 as `type` with `myFloID` as default sender and `floGlobals.adminID` as receiver
+Sends "Hello World" message to the cloud as General Data with type1 as `type` with `myFloID` as default sender and `floGlobals.adminID` as receiver

 #### requestGeneralData
 	floCloudAPI.requestGeneralData(type, options = {})